 Jay was released later that day.
 I don’t know if he was charged with anything.
 The car was never pronounced as stolen.
 It remained impounded.
 I know Jay continued to play sports, mostly at recreation center, but would eventually be incarcerated again.
 Lil T would also get arrested later in life.
 He, too, has been incarcerated a few times since that incident.
 I often live with the thought that perhaps their lives would be different if I had just come outside.
 Maybe it would’ve been me who went to jail that morning, and they would be able to tell the story a different way.
 It’s possible they could have learned from my mistake that morning and never engaged any activity that would land them in jail.

-Maybe the cops couldn’t handled the youngsters with more care and consideration.
+Maybe the cops could’ve handled the youngsters with more care and consideration.
 After all they were young teenagers.
-Maybe if this were the suburbs and not the hood the cops wouldn’t have felt threatened by few small teens.
-But we know that we don’t get seen as who we actually are but who they want us to be: criminals, thugs, gangsters, grown men in boys bodies.
+Maybe if this were the suburbs and not the hood the cops wouldn’t have felt threatened by a few small teens.
+But we know that we don’t get seen as we actually are but who they want us to be: criminals, thugs, gangsters, grown men in boys bodies.

 My heart has still not been freed from the feelings that their fate would be different if not for my self-preservation and fear.
 Survivors guilt becomes just a bit more real, and harder to stomach.